mayabenowitz/Maya.Benowitz/README.md

 ## Personal Background

-I am a transwoman with humble beginnings.
+I am a Jewish transwoman with humble beginnings.
 I began my academic career in one of the lowest-ranked high schools in the US.
 I am a first-generation STEM graduate and a soon-to-be first-generation post-graduate.
 To this end, I seek to inspire the next generation of STEM students from underrepresented minorities and socioeconomic backgrounds.
 It is a personal mission of mine to seek brilliantly creative individuals in unexpected places and foster supportive environments for their intellectual growth.